PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Acknowledgments

 This research is sponsored by FEDER funds through the programs COMPETE -- ``Programa Operacional Factores de Competitividade'' and Centro2020 -- ``Centro Portugal Regional Operational Programme'', and by national funds through FCT -- ``Funda\c{c}\~{a}o para a Ci\^encia e a Tecnologia'', under the project UIDB/00326/2020.
 The support is gratefully acknowledged.

 \begin{IEEEbiography} [{ }] {Nguyen Huu Phong} received the BSc in Physics from Vietnam National University, Hanoi and MSc degree in Information Technology from Shinawatra University, Thailand.
 He is currently a PhD student at the Department of Informatics Engineering of the University of Coimbra.
 He is member of the Adaptive Computation group at the Centre of Informatics and Systems at the University of Coimbra (CISUC).
-His research interests include image recognition, action recognition, pattern recognition, machine learning and deep learning. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Augusto Santos} Augusto Santos obtained his BSc. and MSc. from Superior T\'{e}cnico (IST), Lisbon, and Ph.D from Carnegie Mellon University, Pittsburgh-USA, all in Electrical and Computer Engineering.
-He held a 2-year Postdoctoral scholar position at Carnegie Mellon University and another 2-year at the {\'Ecole Polytechnique F\'ed\'erale de Lausanne (EPFL)}, Lausanne-Switzerland.
-He has some recent important contributions to the problem of graph learning under observability published at the Proceedings of the IEEE and IEEE Transactions on Information Theory.
-He is currently a researcher at the Centre of Informatics and Systems at the University of Coimbra (CISUC). \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Bernardete Ribeiro} Bernardete Ribeiro (SM'15) received the Ph.D. in informatics engineering from University of Coimbra.
+His research interests include image recognition, action recognition, pattern recognition, machine learning and deep learning. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Augusto Santos} obtained his BSc. and MSc. from Instituto Superior Técnico (IST), Lisbon-Portugal, and Ph.D from Carnegie Mellon University, Pittsburgh-USA, and IST all in Electrical and Computer Engineering.
+He held a 2-year Postdoctoral scholar position at Carnegie Mellon University and another 2-year at the École Polytechnique Fédérale de Lausanne (EPFL), Lausanne-Switzerland.
+His current research concentrates on: i) high-dimensional statistical inference, especially on the problem of graph learning with latent variables; and ii) qualitative analysis of complex Networked Dynamical Systems.
+He is currently a researcher at the Centre for Informatics and Systems at the University of Coimbra (CISUC). \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Bernardete Ribeiro} Bernardete Ribeiro (SM'15) received the Ph.D. in informatics engineering from University of Coimbra.
 She is a Full Professor with University of Coimbra and the former Director of the Center of Informatics and Systems of the University of Coimbra (CISUC).
 She is a senior member of Adaptive Computation group from CISUC and also the Founder and the Director of the Laboratory of Neural Networks for over 25 years.
 Her research interests are in the areas of machine learning, and pattern recognition and their applications to a broad range of fields.
 She is the former President of the Portuguese Association of Pattern Recognition.
 She has been responsible/participated in several research projects both in international and national levels.
-She is Associate Editor of IEEE Transactions on Cybernetics, IEEE SMC Senior Member and member of Association for Computing Machinery (ACM). \end{IEEEbiography}
+She is Associate Editor of IEEE Transactions on Cybernetics, IEEE SMC Senior Member and member of Association for Computing Machinery (ACM). \end{IEEEbiography} \EOD